junxian428/HTB_Certified_Junior_Cybersecurity_Associate/4. Linux Fundamentals/25. Remote Desktop Protocols in Linux/README.md

 As we mentioned earlier, X11 is not a secure protocol by default because its communication is unencrypted.
 As such, we should pay attention and look for the those TCP ports (6000-6010) when we deal with Linux-based targets.
 Without proper security measures, an open X server can expose sensitive data over the network.
 For example, an attacker on the same network could read the contents of the X server's windows without the user's knowledge, making it unnecessary for them to even perform traditional network sniffing.
 This vulnerability allows for serious security breaches.
 An attacker could potentially intercept sensitive information, such as passwords or personal data, by simply using standard X11 tools like xwd (which captures screenshots of X windows) and xgrabsc.

 On top of this, there have been other security vulnerabilities discovered over the years, relating to XServer libraries and the software itself.
 For example, in 2017, a collection of vulnerabilities were found in XOrg Server, an open source implementation of the X Window System.
 Stemming from weak, predictable, or brute-forceable session keys, the exploitation of which could allow an attacker to execute arbitrary code in another user’s Xorg session.
 A wide range of systems were affected, such as Unix, Red Hat Enterprise Linux, Ubuntu Linux, and SUSE Linux.
 These vulnerabilities became known as as CVE-2017-2624, CVE-2017-2625, and CVE-2017-2626.
 This article provides an excellent summary.

+<h3>XDMCP</h3>

+The X Display Manager Control Protocol (XDMCP) protocol is used by the X Display Manager for communication through UDP port 177 between X terminals and computers operating under Unix/Linux.
+It is used to manage remote X Window sessions on other machines and is often used by Linux system administrators to provide access to remote desktops.
+XDMCP is an insecure protocol and should not be used in any environment that requires high levels of security.
+With this, it is possible to redirect an entire graphical user interface (GUI) (such as KDE or Gnome) to a corresponding client.
+For a Linux system to act as an XDMCP server, an X system with a GUI must be installed and configured on the server.
+After starting the computer, a graphical interface should be available locally to the user.

+One potential way that XDMCP could be exploited is through a man-in-the-middle attack.
+In this type of attack, an attacker intercepts the communication between the remote computer and the X Window System server, and impersonates one of the parties in order to gain unauthorized access to the server.
+The attacker could then use the server to run arbitrary commands, access sensitive data, or perform other actions that could compromise the security of the system.

+<h3>VNC</h3>

+Virtual Network Computing (VNC) is a remote desktop sharing system based on the RFB protocol that allows users to control a computer remotely.
+It allows a user to view and interact with a desktop environment remotely over a network connection.
+The user can control the remote computer as if sitting in front of it.
+This is also one of the most common protocols for remote graphical connections for Linux hosts.

+VNC is generally considered to be secure.
+It uses encryption to ensure the data is safe while in transit and requires authentication before a user can gain access.
+Administrators make use of VNC to access computers that are not physically accessible.
+This could be used to troubleshoot and maintain servers, access applications on other computers, or provide remote access to workstations.
+VNC can also be used for screen sharing, allowing multiple users to collaborate on a project or troubleshoot a problem.

+There are two different concepts for VNC servers.
+The usual server offers the actual screen of the host computer for user support.
+Because the keyboard and mouse remain usable at the remote computer, an arrangement is recommended.
+The second group of server programs allows user login to virtual sessions, similar to the terminal server concept.

+Server and viewer programs for VNC are available for all common operating systems.
+Therefore, many IT services are performed with VNC.
+The proprietary TeamViewer, and RDP have similar uses.

+Traditionally, the VNC server listens on TCP port 5900.
+So it offers its display 0 there.
+Other displays can be offered via additional ports, mostly 590[x], where x is the display number.
+Adding multiple connections would be assigned to a higher TCP port like 5901, 5902, 5903, etc.

+For these VNC connections, many different tools are used.
+Among them are for example:

+- TigerVNC

+- TightVNC

+- RealVNC

+- UltraVNC

+The most used tools for such kinds of connections are UltraVNC and RealVNC because of their encryption and higher security.

+In this example, we set up a TigerVNC server, and for this, we need, among other things, also the XFCE4 desktop manager since VNC connections with GNOME are somewhat unstable.
+Therefore we need to install the necessary packages and create a password for the VNC connection.